 Celebrating Karsten Heuer: A Wildlands Conservation Hero

-In this heartfelt piece, our President Emeritus, Wendy Francis, celebrates the life of her friend, Karsten Heuer, and pays tribute to his passion, dedication, and the countless contributions he has made to protect the wild.
+In this heartfelt piece, our President Emerita, Wendy Francis, celebrates the life of her friend, Karsten Heuer, and pays tribute to his passion, dedication, and the countless contributions he has made to protect the wild.
 For Wildlands Network, Karsten has been a constant source of inspiration over the years, and his tireless work in conservation has left an indelible mark on large landscape conservation across the U.S.

 “It’s good to hear from you, Wendy.”
 Karsten’s voice was weaker than I remembered and slightly slurred in a way that I hadn’t heard before.
 I had called him soon after reading a heart-wrenching article about his impending death from an incurable neurological condition.
 We reminisced together about shared experiences and a professional and personal relationship that spanned three decades.